SriviharReddy/podqueue/README.md

 6.  **(Optional) Cookies**:
     *   If you need to download videos that require a login, you can provide a `cookies.txt` file in the root of the project.
 The `downloader.sh` script will automatically use it.
+    *   To easily export cookies from your browser, you can use the [Get cookies.txt locally](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) Chrome extension.

 ## Web UI Setup